Haywards Heath (RH16) is a large town, located 14 miles north of Brighton, in West Sussex.

 The house is privately owned, but the garden is open to the public 4 afternoons a year and can be booked for private groups.

 There are several Victorian and Edwardian properties in Haywards Heath with timber sash windows and casement windows.

 Mid Sussex District Council has 36 Conservation Areas, with 6 Conservation Areas and around 45 listed buildings located in Haywards Heath.

-The Sash Window Workshop specialise in the manufacture, installation and repair of timber windows and doors.
+The Sash Window Workshop have extensive experience working in Haywards Heath (RH16) and specialise in the manufacture, installation and repair of timber windows and doors.
 We understand the importance of providing our customers with both a high quality product and excellent customer service, reflected by our 5 star Trustpilot rating.